Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Procedure: The team is directed to walk 10-feet forward past the toy and then walk on another 10 feet and stop.
 The team must walk past the toy, which is positioned so that the animal is on the same side as the toy.

-Very small dogs must walk on the floor during this exercise, even if they are carried during other parts of the test.
+Very small dogs must walk on the floor during the Leave It exercise, even if they are carried during other parts of the test.
 Cats should be handled as they will be on a visit, either carried in arms or a basket or walking on a leash on the floor, as the handler chooses.
 If the cat is carried, the evaluator or assistant will approach the team with a toy as the team walks by to determine the cat's reaction.

 Exercise I - Offered a Treat